Embloy/Embloy-Developers/docs/guides/get-started-partners.md

 </button>
 ```

-When a candidate clicks on "_Embloy Apply_ ", they will be redirected to Embloy's application portal.
+When a candidate clicks on "_Embloy Apply_ " on your page, they will be then redirected to Embloy's application portal.

 ---

-## Testing & Launch
+## Testing & launch

 After both sides have implemented their parts, we will conduct thorough testing to ensure the integration works as expected.